 Did You Know?

-Sky Bet, NHS Digital, and Channel 4 will have all moved to Leeds by 2020, creating thousands of digital-related jobs in the area.
-HMRC are also due to move around 6,000 jobs to Leeds by 2020 to deliver a more digitally focused and advanced tax service
+Sky Bet, NHS Digital, and Channel 4 have all moved to Leeds, creating thousands of digital-related jobs in the local area.

 Two Year Course - Equivalent To Three A-Levels